sowantharajan/my_assignment/README.md

 This is very short and sweet project code without more packages and others.

 Used Direct Stream , Lambda function and RDD without any DF and Datastream

+How to run - local mode
+Consumer streaming Run

+Download Spark.
+Install py dependencies. pip3 install -t dependencies -r <path_to>/dockers/consumer/requirements.txt --no-cache-dir cd dependencies && zip -r ../dependencies.zip .

+This will essentially create a folder with required packages downloaded.
+Navigate to the folder and zip into one.

+export PYSPARK_PYTHON=python3 to use Python 3

+./bin/spark-submit \
+      --jars <path_to>/dockers/consumer/spark-streaming-kafka-0-8-assembly_2.11-2.4.4.jar \
+      --py-files <path_to>/dependencies.zip \
+      <path_to>/consumerPySpark/consumerPySpark.py